somecallmejosh/majestic-monolith-blog/content/post/are-you-using-placeholder-attributes-properly.md

 ]
 +++

 HTML.
-It's the tool many developers treat as a byproduct of real code.
-So many relegate it to the ranks of non-programmers.
-It's unfortunate.
-On the web, HTML is the product consumed by the user.
+It's the tool many developers treat as a byproduct of *real code*.
+It's often relegated to the ranks of *novice programmers*.
+That's unfortunate because HTML is the product consumed by the user.
 It's where all the SEO happens.
 It's where all the accessibility happens.
-Treating HTML as a first-class citizen is important.
-Knowing and respecting HTML can save time and lower frustration.
-In this post, I'll show you how knowing some minor nuance could've save me a lot of frustration.
+I believe treating HTML as a first-class citizen is important.
+Knowing and respecting it can save time and lower developer frustration.
+In this post, I'll show you how knowing some minor nuance in form elements could've saved me a lot of frustration.

 ## Sometimes the wrong way teaches us the right way